Irabaml/Irabaml/readme.txt

 The challenge's purpose is to calculate the Quarterly change price, percent change, and total volume after the system has displayed the greatest percentage increase, decrease, and total volume.
 In addition, the system codes must work through each sheet.
 My module was named stockdata1(), and after I declared and initialized the necessary variables that I used in this challenge.
-For example, I defined the following variable as:
+For example, I defined the following variables such as:
 •	Ws for worksheet
 •	Count for the row
 •	Total volume for the sum of the volume